vmware-archive/node-examples/query/README.md

 Configuring and creating a cache
 Put data into server
 Call server side query
  List of values returned by query: select * from /test
- Values: 6,3,8,7,10,9,4,2,1,5
+ Values: 1,2,3,4,5,6,7,8,9,10
 Call server side query
  List of keys returned by query: select * from /test.keySet
- Keys: ten,two,five,seven,nine,one,three,four,eight,six
+ Keys: eight,five,four,nine,one,seven,six,ten,three,two
 Call server side query
- List of values greater than five returned by query: select * from /test x where x.bar >5 Values greater than 5: 8,9,10,7,6
+ List of values greater than five returned by query: select * from /test x where x.bar >5 Values greater than 5: 6,7,8,9,10
 ```

 ## Review of the Example Code